dylanlrrb/Please-Contain-Yourself/1-Installation_and_Intro/README.md

 ```sh
 -bash: Docker: command not found
 ```
-if it looks like that then something went wrong with the download or installation.
+If it looks like that then something went wrong with the download or installation.
 Oops.

 - [ ] Nice!
 Let's run your first Docker command! in the terminal type `docker info`